Nstamour-art/XogotDocs/Documentation.docc/Manual/platform/android/android_plugin.md

 1. You can continue using the godot-lib.<version>.<status>.aar binary from Godot's download page if that's your preference.
 Make sure it's updated to the latest stable version.

-1. Or you can switch to the MavenCentral provided dependency: dependencies {
+1. Or you can switch to the MavenCentral provided dependency:
-    implementation("org.godotengine:godot:4.2.0.stable")
-}

-1. After updating the Godot Android library dependency, sync or build the plugin and resolve any compile errors:

-The Godot instance provided by GodotPlugin::getGodot() no longer has access to a android.content.Context reference.
-Use GodotPlugin::getActivity() instead.

-1. The Godot instance provided by GodotPlugin::getGodot() no longer has access to a android.content.Context reference.
-Use GodotPlugin::getActivity() instead.

-1. Delete the gdap configuration file(s) and follow the instructions in the Packaging a v2 Android plugin section to set up the plugin configuration.

 - Change the org.godotengine.plugin.v1 prefix to org.godotengine.plugin.v2

 - You can continue using the godot-lib.<version>.<status>.aar binary from Godot's download page if that's your preference.
 Make sure it's updated to the latest stable version.

-- Or you can switch to the MavenCentral provided dependency: dependencies {
+- Or you can switch to the MavenCentral provided dependency:
-    implementation("org.godotengine:godot:4.2.0.stable")
-}

 ```
 dependencies {